gvwilson/sensibleadventures/bookster/bookster.md

 "Studious.
 Happy.
 Alive.
 And yourself?"

 "Oh, alive as well, very much, and busy, busy, busy.
 Lady Jangchup is wonderful, really.
-We are learning *so* much from her, and of course we're grateful for a chance to serve our fellows however we can."
+Iam learning *so* much from her, and of course I'm grateful for a chance to serve however I can."

 "I'm sure you are," Razi repeated dryly.